 You need to work with the HR Staff to come up with a set of supplemental questions that will lead you right to your all-star candidates.
 Take a look at the main duties of the Park Technician on the position description and come up with a set of supplemental questions to add to your vacancy announcement.

-Break up into groups of 5-6 and create a list to discuss with the group.
+Break up into groups and create a list to discuss with the group.
 Try to develop 3-5 questions.

 Activity: Supplemental Questions